usrflo/agiprx-setup/Setup-Production.md

 ## Check encryption of secured config files

-Some sample config with passwords/private keys are encrypted by `ansible-vault` with sample password `secSample1`.
+In production some config files should be secured/encrypted with passwords/private keys by `ansible-vault`, in this sample setup this would refer to:

 * ansible/secured-vars.yml.tpl
 * ansible/roles/agiprxapp/files/master.example.org/application.properties